carly-ga/jsd-final-project/README.md

 Needs Statement:

-Because email clients are so inconsistent about list rendering, many email coders resort to simulating bullets with the &bull;&nbsp;&nbsp; method.
-However, the effect is lost if the text wraps, and the solution is less accessible than semantically correct lists.
+Because not all email clients render bulleted lists the same way, many email coders resort to simulating bullets with tables or symbols.
+However, these solutions are less accessible than semantically correct lists.

-<3 Inspired by Paul Airy & Campaign Monitor
+Inspired by Paul Airy & Campaign Monitor